lvshaco/ejoy2d/tutorial.md

 ## android

-1. **MyActivity.java**: the default android start script is main.lua, you can change the config, just replace the string `main.lua` to other in MyActivity.java
+1. `MyActivity.java`: the default android start script is main.lua, you can change the config, just replace the string `main.lua` to other in MyActivity.java
-2. **AndroidManifest.xml**: alter it will change android application behavior
+2. `AndroidManifest.xml`: alter it will change android application behavior
-3. **./shaco-foot android**: deploy
+3. `./shaco-foot android` to deploy

 ## ui
 #### use cocosstudio to edit ui, it export csd file